gbuktenica/Unicode-Substitutions/README.md

 ## Overview

-This Visual Studio Code extension will detect and highlight common unicode substitutions when code is copied from various sources such web pages and document editors.
+This Visual Studio Code extension will lint common unicode substitutions when code is copied from various sources such web pages and document editors.
+Some substitutions such as using an En Dash instead of a Hyphen will pass language linting and then fail to execute.

 ![Animation](/images/Animation.gif)

 ## Features

-Highlights the below Unicode:
+Lints the below Unicode:

 | Character Name     | Character | Unicode | Replace with | Character | Replace with Unicode |
 | ------------------ | --------- | ------- | ------------ | --------- | -------------------- |